Tayruh/sadako/reference.md

 `::`

-The statement preceding the `::` conditional token will only be displayed and scripts executed if the statement following it equates to true.
+The statement preceding the `::` conditional token will only be displayed and scripts executed if the statement following it equates to `true`.

-In the following example, the line will not be displayed if *money* is less than 100.
+In the following example, the line will only be displayed if *money* is less than 100.

 ```
 You don't have enough money. :: $.money < 100
 ```

+Conditional display checks come before rendering anything in a line.
+If the condition check is false, everything on that line is ignored.
+Therefore, any code inside a script block will not be executed unless the condition returns true.

 ### Inline Text Options